pivotal/docs-tap/install.md

 ## <a id='install-profile'></a> Install a Tanzu Application Platform profile

-Install a profile by using the `tap.tanzu.vmware.com` package.
-The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile setting.
+The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings.
+This is done by using the package manager you installed using Tanzu Cluster Essentials.

 To install a profile: